dream-gcm/dream-gcm.github.io/pages/seasonal-forecast.md

 Our prediction for the 2022 rainy season is anomalously wet over most of the continent, and particularly over the Northeast.
 This is consistent with the current La Nina and with most GCM forecasts.

-The following plots shows accumulated precipitation over three months (mm) predicted from the trimester JFM, FMA and MAM over South America.
+The following plots shows accumulated precipitation over three months (mm) predicted for running trimesters: JFM, FMA and MAM.
 Blue is anomalously wet, orange  dry.

  [FUNCEME home page](http://www.funceme.br)